mickyTwenty/Wyth_PHP/README.md

 ## How to Start

-1. Need to install docker && docker-compose
+1. Need to install docker && docker-compose(optional)

 Read this article https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=94798094

-2. Copy .env.example as .env
+2. Copy .env.example as .env  ( optional for docker-compose)
 Configure these keys in .env
 - UID (developer set their own uid )
 - DB_HOST